-The project aims to identify obstacles in accessing judicial and non-judicial bodies, such as equality bodies.
-It also seeks to map promising practices that facilitate access to justice for people who feel that their rights have been violated, such as victims of discrimination.
-It will result in a comprehensive overview of the situation across the EU, and provide Member States, European institutions, judicial practitioners and civil society actors with new evidence on how to improve and facilitate access to justice.
+The project aimed at identifying obstacles in accessing judicial and non-judicial bodies, such as equality bodies.
+It also aimed to map promising practices that facilitate access to justice for people who feel that their rights have been violated, such as victims of discrimination.
+It resulted in a comprehensive overview of the situation across the EU, and provide Member States, European institutions, judicial practitioners and civil society actors with new evidence on how to improve and facilitate access to justice.

 FRA research shows that fundamental rights in various areas of life are regularly violated.
 Access to justice is a core fundamental right of the EU Charter of Fundamental Rights which also has a bearing on many other fundamental rights.
 The principle of non-discrimination is also firmly established in EU legislation and includes provisions relating to access to justice.